 - 1.1.
-This policy has due regard to all relevant legislation and statutory guidance including, but not limited to, the following: - Equality Act 2010 - Education Act 2002 - Data Protection Act 2018 - The General Data Protection Regulation (GDPR) - STA (2024) 'Assessment and Reporting Arrangements (ARA): key stage 1' - STA (2024) 'Assessment and Reporting Arrangements (ARA): key stage 2' - STA (2024) 'Key stage 1 teacher assessment guidance' - STA (2024) '2018 teacher assessment guidance: key stage 2' - 1.2.
-This policy operates in conjunction with the following school policies: - Homework Policy - Marking and Feedback Policy - Behaviour and SEMH Policy - SEND Policy
+This policy has due regard to all relevant legislation and statutory guidance including, but not limited to, the following:

+- Equality Act 2010

+- Education Act 2002

+- Data Protection Act 2018

+- The General Data Protection Regulation (GDPR)

+- STA (2024) 'Assessment and Reporting Arrangements (ARA): key stage 2'

+- 1.2.
+This policy operates in conjunction with the following school policies:

+- Homework Policy

+- Marking and Feedback Policy

+- Behaviour and SEMH Policy

+- SEND Policy